Metrics

 .

-This, as an attribute in customer, is computed at the customer granularity:
+, is computed at the customer granularity:

 But can remember per customer the metric aggregated by other groups: